-Mr. Chan Chi Lun (陳子倫) ("Mr. Chan"), aged 52, is the CFO, an executive Director and the compliance officer of the Company.
+Mr. Chan Chi Lun (陳子倫) ("Mr. Chan"), aged 54, is the CFO, an executive Director and the compliance officer of the Company.
 He was appointed as an executive Director on 1 February 2019 and is also a member the Risk Management Committee.
 Mr. Chan joined the Group in 2013.
-Since 2013, Mr. Chan has been the chief financial officer of another wholly-owned subsidiary of the company, whose principal activity is investment holding.
+Since 2013, Mr. Chan has been the chief financial officer of another wholly-owned subsidiary of the Company, whose principal activity is investment holding.
 From 2014 to March 2018, Mr. Chan provided investor relations and corporate finance consultancy service to the Group.
 Mr. Chan was appointed as the CFO in April 2018.

-From January 2022, Mr. Chan is the founding committee president of Hong Kong NFT Association, a not-for-profit community of non fungible token collectors and metaverse enthusiasts.
+From January 2022, Mr. Chan is the founding president of Hong Kong Web3 Association (formerly known as Hong Kong NFT Association), a not-for-profit community promoting development of web 3.0 technologies and digital assets adoption.
 Mr. Chan is also the former President of TiE (HK) Chapter, a global non-profit organisation for fostering entrepreneurship, and a committee member of Asia CEO Club, a network of CEOs and entrepreneurs.
 Mr. Chan holds a Master in International Management (distinction) from Strathclyde Business School and graduated from Strathclyde University in Scotland with a Bachelor of Science (Hons) in technology and business studies.